Ralim/IronOS/README.md

 # TS100 & TS80 Firmware

 This firmware is a fresh start for these soldering irons.
 Designed from the ground up as fully featured control software that leaves nothing to be desired.
-It originally started back back at the end of 2016 and has since seen vast improvements, especially some very smart work by community members.
+It originally started back at the end of 2016 and has since seen vast improvements, especially some very smart work by community members.

-The firmware supports everything you would expect in the soldering iron, and has the same features as the stock firmware with some nice extras packed in.
+The firmware supports everything you would expect in the soldering iron and has the same features as the stock firmware with some nice extras packed in.
-There is a comprehensive menu system in the iron that allows for adjustment of all the settings on the unit, and support for various languages is added by the communitiy.
+There is a comprehensive menu system in the iron that allows for adjustment of all the settings on the unit, and support for various languages is added by the community.

-On the TS100 there are settings to allow you to specify a cutoff voltage for different lithium iron battery packs to protect your power source.
+On the TS100 there are settings to allow you to specify a cutoff voltage for different lithium-ion battery packs to protect your power source.
 For the TS80 these are removed and replaced with the selection of 18W or 24W depending on what your QC power bank can support.
-Otherwise both systems work very similar and should support all the features.
+Otherwise, both systems work very similar and should support all the features.

 This project is considered feature complete for use as a soldering iron, *so please suggest any feature improvements you would like!*

-*This firmware does **NOT** support the usb port while running for changing settings.
+*This firmware does **NOT** support the USB port while running for changing settings.
 This is done through the onscreen menu only.
 Logos are edited using the tool or python script and uploaded in DFU mode.*

 ## Core Features